anil-writes/Web-Hosting-Guides/README.md

 ### Hostinger Domain Coupon Codes 2026

 This **[Hostinger free domain coupon code](https://hostinger.in?REFERRALCODE=WEBPRO2025)** lets you get a **free domain for one full year** when you choose eligible Hostinger hosting plans.
 This offer is especially valuable for first-time website owners, startups, and bloggers looking to reduce upfront costs while launching their site.
+Hit the claim button below to get your free domain and reduced agency pricing.
 Click the “Claim Now” button below and secure your free domain before this limited-time deal expires.

 <p align="center">
   <a href="https://hostinger.in?REFERRALCODE=WEBPRO2025">